openshift/sriov-network-operator/README.md

 # sriov-network-operator

-The Sriov Network Operator is design to help user to provision and configure SR-IOV CNI plugin and Device plugin in Openshift cluster.
+The Sriov Network Operator is designed to help the user to provision and configure SR-IOV CNI plugin and Device plugin in the Openshift cluster.

 ## Motivation

-SR-IOV network is an optional feature of Openshift cluster.
+SR-IOV network is an optional feature of an Openshift cluster.
 To make it work, it requires different components to be provisioned and configured accordingly.
 It makes sense to have one operator to coordinate those relevant components in one place, instead of having them managed by different operators.
 And also, to hide the complexity, we should provide an elegant user interface to simplify the process of enabling SR-IOV.

 ## Features

 - Initialize the supported SR-IOV NIC types on selected nodes.
-- provision/upgrade SR-IOV device plugin executable on selected node.
+- Provision/upgrade SR-IOV device plugin executable on selected node.
-- provision/upgrade SR-IOV CNI plugin executable on selected nodes.
+- Provision/upgrade SR-IOV CNI plugin executable on selected nodes.
-- manage configuration of SR-IOV device plugin on host.
+- Manage configuration of SR-IOV device plugin on host.
-- generate net-att-def CRs for SR-IOV CNI plugin
+- Generate net-att-def CRs for SR-IOV CNI plugin
+- Supports operation in a virtualized Kubernetes deployment
+  - Discovers VFs attached to the Virtual Machine (VM)
+  - Does not require attached of associated PFs
+  - VFs can be associated to SriovNetworks by selecting the appropriate PciAddress as the RootDevice in the SriovNetworkNodePolicy

 ## Quick Start